FAQ

 Yes, provided the following requirements are met:

-• The claim is in compliance with all terms and conditions of the Plan Document and the stop loss contract.
+• The claim is compliant with all terms and conditions of the plan document and the stop loss policy.

-• The Insured has paid all eligible charges up to the specific level.
+• The policyholder has paid all eligible charges up to the specific retention.

-• All premiums due are paid in accordance with the provisions of the stop loss contract.
+• All premiums due are paid in accordance with the provisions of the stop loss policy.

-• The advance request is received in writing prior to the end of the claim payment period as defined in the stop loss contract.
+• The advance request is received in writing prior to the end of the claim payment period as defined in the stop loss policy.

 Spectrum considers the date the TPA processed the claim as the claim payment date, provided funds sufficient to honor all amounts up to the specific retention are on deposit as of the claim processing date.

-51. Does Spectrum review evidence of insurability on behalf of the Plan, employer or TPA?
+38. Does Spectrum review evidence of insurability on behalf of the plan, employer or TPA?

 No.

 No. Spectrum will offer renewal terms on all in-force stop loss coverage regardless of experience.
-Two events will lead to non-renewal: A) The carrier’s state approval for stop loss coverage is altered or rescinded; or B) case enrollment falls below 25 employee lives (or other state-specific minimums as outlined in question #34).
+Two events will lead to non-renewal: A) The carrier’s state approval for stop loss coverage is altered or rescinded; or B) case enrollment falls below the state-specific minimum employee lives requirement.

-Insureds can select a variety of underwriting methods for addressing known ongoing large claims, including higher specific retentions (lasers), aggregated specifics, and/or premium loads.
+Policyholders can select a variety of underwriting methods for addressing known ongoing large claims, including higher specific retentions (lasers), aggregating specifics, and/or premium loads.
+A “No New Laser / Renewal Rate Cap” option is also available (see question #9).

-Yes, Spectrum requires a completed Plan Sponsor Disclosure Statement on both new and renewal business.
-Spectrum uses the “industry standard” Plan Sponsor Disclosure Statement, although with slight form modifications.
-The completed Plan Sponsor Disclosure Statement is required no sooner than 60 days prior to the effective date.
+Yes, Spectrum requires a completed Plan Sponsor Disclosure Statement on all new business.
+Spectrum uses the industry-standard Plan Sponsor Disclosure Statement, with slight form modifications.
+The completed Plan Sponsor Disclosure Statement can be submitted up to 90 days prior to the effective date.

-57. When does Spectrum consider a claim “paid”?
+43. When does Spectrum consider a claim paid?

-Spectrum considers the release date of a check or draft as the claim payment date, provided that funds sufficient to honor the released check or draft are on deposit as of the release date of the check or draft.
+Spectrum considers the release date of a check or draft as the claim payment date, provided funds sufficient to honor the released check or draft are on deposit as of the release date.
 On specific advances, Spectrum considers the date the TPA processed the claim as the claim payment date, provided funds sufficient to honor all amounts up to the specific retention are on deposit as of the claim processing date.

-58. Does Spectrum use the Plan’s definition of reasonable and customary?
+44. Does Spectrum use the plan’s definition of reasonable and customary?

 Yes.

-Certain claim negotiation fees up to 25% of savings, charged by an independent vendor and paid by the Plan, will be considered for reimbursement under the stop loss coverage as a loss adjustment expense, provided the applicable specific and/or aggregate retention is penetrated.
+Certain claim negotiation fees up to 25% of savings, charged by an independent vendor and paid by the plan, will be considered for reimbursement under the stop loss coverage as a loss adjustment expense, provided the applicable specific, aggregate or integrated retention is penetrated.

 Spectrum will consider keeping a contract year open in the event payment of a claim must be delayed due to situations such as subrogation, bill negotiation, litigation, etc. Spectrum must receive a request in writing prior to the end of the contractual claim payment period before any contractual time limits will be waived or extended.

 Yes.
-With specific stop loss, Spectrum requires notification when total eligible charges on any individual claimant reach 50% of the specific retention or when there is a diagnosis of or treatment for any of the ICD-9 codes listed in the Policyholder Disclosure Statement.
+With specific stop loss, Spectrum requires notification when total eligible charges on any individual claimant reach 50% of the specific retention or when there is a diagnosis of or treatment for any of the ICD-10 codes listed in the Plan Sponsor Disclosure Statement.

-On integrated stop loss, Spectrum requires notification when total eligible charges on any individual claimant reach $15,000 or when there is a diagnosis of or treatment for any of the ICD-9 codes listed in the Policyholder Disclosure Statement.
+On Integrated Stop Loss, Spectrum requires notification when total eligible charges on any individual claimant reach $15,000 or when there is a diagnosis of or treatment for any of the ICD-10 codes listed in the Plan Sponsor Disclosure Statement.
 Further, although no specific retention applies, Spectrum requires written proof of loss on all individual claimants exceeding $30,000 in total eligible charges.

 Basic information required to pay a specific claim consists of the following: